 |Cats 1 year+||Name Your Price!|

-Adoption fees waived for veterans who present a driver's license or ID card with the “VETERAN” designation on it.
+Adoption fees waived for veterans who present a California driver's license or ID card with the “VETERAN” designation on it.
 No other forms of ID will be accepted for adoption fees to be waived (VA cards and military ID cards will not be accepted).

 5. All cats must leave in a carrier.
 Carriers can be purchased in our Pet Store.
 Cats over the age of 8 months must leave with a collar and ID tag.